freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 You can help expand them and make their wording more clear.
 You can update the user stories to explain the concept better and even remove redundant ones.
 You can also improve the challenge tests to make them more accurately test people's code.

-If you're interested in improving these coding chalenges, here's [how to work on coding challenges](/docs/how-to-work-on-coding-challenges.md).
+If you're interested in improving these coding challenges, here's [how to work on coding challenges](/docs/how-to-work-on-coding-challenges.md).

 ### Translate guide articles and coding challenges